thewca/wca-documents/documents/policies/external/Competition Requirements.md

       1. The competition website cannot link to web pages that advertise specific products or services of the sponsor (unless it is the sponsor’s homepage).
       2. The competition website cannot advertise any specific products or services of the sponsor, including any endorsements of quality or price.
    3. The competition website may acknowledge the sponsorship contribution.
+10. Competitions with proceeds going to a charity must indicate so on the competition website, preferably in the Information section of the 'General info' tab.
+The name of the charity must be included.
+Any such charity needs to be recognized in the country where the competition is held.

 If WCA Regulations are not correctly observed during a competition, results may be modified at the discretion of the WCA Delegate, WCA Regulations Committee, WCA Results Team, WCA Disciplinary Committee, or the WCA Board.